brunogama/Networking/Documentation/ADVANCED_USAGE.md

 }
 ```

-This advanced usage guide demonstrates sophisticated patterns for using ModernNetworking in complex scenarios, from custom middleware development to performance optimization and security hardening.
+This advanced usage guide demonstrates sophisticated patterns for using Networking in complex scenarios, from custom middleware development to performance optimization and security hardening.
 These patterns enable building robust, high-performance networking applications that scale well in production environments.